Jedediah Bila: Television career

+Podcast and Internet Personality

 A year after her departure from Fox, Bila started her own podcast on Valuetainment entitled Jedediah Bila LIVE on June 8, 2022.

+After hosting for a year, she took time off before returning with a “revamped” show in March 2025.

 Books

 Bila published her first book, Outnumbered: Chronicles of a Manhattan Conservative, in 2011.
 It is an autobiographical recounting of her experiences as a conservative living and teaching in Manhattan during the 2008 United States presidential election.
 In 2018, her second book, titled #DONOTDISTURB: How I Ghosted My Cell Phone to Take Back My Life, was published by HarperCollins.

 Personal life

 Bila married Jeremy Scher in February 2018.
 They have one child together, a son.

 Bila describes herself as "having libertarian political leanings".